 While many Finnish universities offer internships, they do not normally have student work programmes.
 Students must therefore seek part-time work and summer jobs independently if they want to earn money.
 This is largely because the state provides financial aid for students that are eligible.

 Many study programmes require an internship.
 The websites Academic Work and Duunitori list some of the paid internships that are available.
 Students from non-EU countries are not eligible for financial aid and are subject to limitations on work arrangements during their studies.

 Finding a job after studies

 If you’ve completed a degree in Finland and want to remain in the country for work, the immigration authorities can grant you an extended residence permit to look for work or start a business.
-If you find yourself jobless after graduation, it is a good idea to register immediately at your closest TE office.
+If you find yourself jobless after graduation, it is a good idea to immediately register as a jobseeker at a TE office.